 *Please see the required equipment below.

 **This Class is Restricted to Law Enforcement Employees Only.
+Priority will be given to active CSI’s or an equivalent position.
 If you are interested in crime scene investigations but are not currently employed by a law enforcement agency, please visit our Crime Scene Investigator Certificate Program page.**

 Course Control Number